 About Pathways to Housing DC

-The mission of Pathways to Housing DC is to transform individual lives by ending homelessness and supporting recovery for people with disabilities.
+The mission of Pathways to Housing DC is to transform individual lives by ending homelessness and supporting recovery for people with complex health challenges.
 Housing First - As Simple as it is Revolutionary

 We need your help to continue offering real solutions to end chronic homelessness in Washington, DC.